tayloraburgess/fielding-chat/README.md

 ### /api/v1/logs

 Logs are highest-level resource in the API.
 Each log has a name, and also has a list of users and a list of messages.
 It's up to you how to use that represented information, though.
-For example, logs can have an unlimited number of users attached to them--but you could articifically limit it to just two users in your application if you don't want group chats.
+For example, logs can have an unlimited number of users in their 'users' property--but you could articifically limit it to just two users in your application if you don't want group chats.
+Essentially, logs are what allow users to share a stream of messages with each other--but it's a bit open-ended.

 Like the other endpoints, you can POST in this format: